 MOST CALIFORNIA EMPLOYEES DO NOT KNOW THEIR RIGHTS!

 That’s the unfortunate reality.
-Most California employees think that just because they work in an “at-will” state that they have no rights.
+Most California employees think that they have no rights because they work in an “at-will” state.
 Nothing could be further from the truth.
 Learn more about your employee rights.
 Lawyers for Employee and Consumer Rights (LFECR) is a leading California employment law firm.
-With 40+ remote attorneys, LFECR is able to work on behalf of clients anywhere in California.
+With 40+ remote attorneys, LFECR can work on behalf of clients anywhere in California.
 Fired unfairly?
 Your free consult awaits!

 See our videos!